alirezaalallah/stock-sample/README.md

 ###### Possible responses:
 `ACCEPT`: Update Stock successfully.
 `NOT_FOUND`: Stock id which is requested does not exists in database.
-`BAD_REQUEST`: Send invalid request to server (For example: Seding invalid data format,...)
+`BAD_REQUEST`: Send invalid request to server (For example: Sending invalid data format,...)

 ### Delete existing Stock
 `METHOD`: `DELETE`